Key Quotes from J.B. Priestley's An Inspector Calls: Unpacking the Morality Play

 1. "Fire and blood and anguish.
 And you are helping to do it." – The Inspector

 This quote, delivered early in the play by the enigmatic Inspector Goole, sets the tone for the entire drama.
 It establishes the gravity of the situation and foreshadows the devastating consequences of the Birlings' actions.
-The Inspector doesn't simply accuse; he indicts the entire family for their collective contribution to Eva Smith's tragic fate.
+And the Inspector doesn't simply accuse; he indicts the entire family for their collective contribution to Eva Smith's tragic fate.
 The use of powerful imagery – "fire and blood and anguish" – emphasizes the suffering caused by their indifference and selfishness.
 This quote isn't just about Eva; it's a warning about the social and political climate of the time and a call to collective responsibility.
 It suggests that societal problems are not isolated incidents, but interconnected issues requiring collective action.

 2. "We are responsible for each other." – The Inspector